When Systematic Strategies Decay

 Date Written: May 14, 2021

-In this paper, we propose ex-ante characteristics that predict the drop in risk-adjusted performance out-of-sample for a large set of stock anomalies published in finance and accounting academic journals.
-Our set of predictors is generated by hypotheses of OOS decay put forward by McLean and Pontiff (2016): arbitrage capital flowing into newly published strategies and in-sample overfitting linked to multiple hypothesis testing.
-The year of publication alone—compatible with both hypotheses—explains 30% of the variance of Sharpe decay across factors: Every year, the Sharpe decay of newly-published factors increases by 5ppt.
-The other important variables are directly related to overfitting: the number of operations required to calculate the signal and two measures of sensitivity of in-sample Sharpe to outliers together add another 15% of explanatory power.
+In this paper, we ask which ex-ante characteristics empirically predict the out-of-sample drop in risk-adjusted performance of published stock anomalies.
+Our sample is a large cross- section of anomalies published in finance and academic journals, and we define out-of-sample as the post-publication period.
+Our set of predictors of OOS decay is inspired by two standard hypotheses: arbitrage capital flowing into newly published strategies, and in-sample overfitting linked to multiple hypothesis testing.
+The year of publication alone – compatible with both hypotheses – explains 30% of the variance of Sharpe decay across predictors: Every year, the Sharpe decay of newly-published factors increases by 5ppt.
+The other important variables are directly related to overfitting.
+One of our two “complexity” variables, the number of operations required to calculate the signal, predicts a significant drop of performance.
+Also, both measures of in-sample “sensitivity to outliers” are shown to matter.
+Together, these three overfitting- related variables add another 15% of explanatory power.
 Some arbitrage-related variables are statistically significant, but their predictive power is marginal.

 Keywords: factor returns, arbitrage, overfitting